oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 Some of the build tools used were not always reliable.
 For example, Node Package Manager (npm) is supposed to record package versions used, and thus ensure consistency.
 In practice, we found that differences between different development environments were not being corrected, leading to inconsistencies noted.

 Clear identification of supporting build tools used was lacking.
-The Javascript/React/Redux environment used in particular relies on a range of tools to compile code to a form that can be run in the base runtime environment.
+The Javascript/React/Redux environment in particular relies on a range of tools to compile code to a form that can be run in a base runtime environment.
 The tools needed are themselves somewhat dependent on the NodeJS and/or web browser versions used to run the application code.

-### Mitigations
+### Suggested mitigations

 - create automated scripts to create clean runtime and development environments from scratch.
 Such scripts also serve usefully as documentation.

 - establish a continuous integration environment:  this forces the environment to be rebuilt from scratch (or from established and documented resources) whenever the software is updated.

-- maintain development/test envi=ronments separately from other aspects of the host system (e.g,. using tools like Node's `nvm` or Python's `venv`).
+- maintain development/test environments separately from other aspects of the host system (e.g., using tools like Node's `nvm` or Python's `venv`).
 Provide detailed instructions and/or automated script for setting up a new development/test environment, or resetting an existing one.

 ## Lack of automated testing and continuous integration

 Although MELD has a simple test application, there was no automated test suite of continuous integration set up.
-(Continuous integration is used here to mean an environment that automatically installs the software into a clean environment, runs the tests and reports any failures whenever any changes are made to the software.
-This allows problems to be detected rapidly, hence easier to fix because the changes made are still fresh in a developer's mind.)
+(Continuous integration is used here to mean an environment that automatically installs the software into a clean environment, runs the tests and reports any failures, whenever any changes are made to the software.
+This allows problems to be detected rapidly, hence easier to fix because the breaking changes made are still fresh in a developer's mind.)

 The lack has resulted in uncertainty about the status of the software.
 Attempts to install the simple test applications resulted in failures that would probably have been picked up by automated tests and continuous integration.

-(Not yet covered: something about setting up test fixtures and/or mocking.)

-### Mitigations
+### Suggested mitigations

 - establish an automated testing regime at the outset of a project, or very early in its lifetime.
 Much of the value of automated testing can be realized even by very lightweight tests - 90%+ test coverage is great of you can afford it, but even very minimal coverage can provide valuable proof of life, and can be quick to implement.
 In practice, once a testing regime is in place, I find it tends to collect coverage-improving tests over time  with very little additional effort.
 Expect automated testing to pay back any initial investment of effort within a few weeks of development activity.